josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ## Bootstrapping a WebWorker Application
 Bootstrapping a WebWorker application is not much different than bootstrapping a normal application.
 The main difference is that you need to do the bootstrap process on both the worker and render thread.
-Unlike in a standard Angular application you don't bootstrap your main component on the render thread.
+Unlike in a standard Angular application you do not bootstrap your main component on the render thread.
 Instead you initialize a new application injector with the WORKER_APP_PLATFORM providers and provide the name of your WebWorker script.
 See the example below for details: